awuce/some-basics-ruby/README.md

-# some-basics-ruby
-Some basics ruby
+# Some basics ruby
+<some-degrees> is program for converting units of temperature.
+Translation of degrees among the three units: Celsius, Kelvin, Fahrenheit.